Offchurch: Notable buildings

 The parish church of St. Gregory stands on the crest of the hill above the village.
 It consists of chancel with north vestry, nave with south porch, and west tower, and is built of the local red sandstone.
 There is no trace of Offa's church, but the church, rebuilt from 12th century onwards, on the supposed site of Offa's church contains Norman elements. and traces of an Anglo-Saxon cemetery were found about 1875 south of the church close to the road to Long Itchington.
 A stone coffin is on display in the current church, but there is no direct evidence that this dates from Saxon times.
 A local legend says that if you go to the top of the church and jump off, King Offa will rise from the ground and catch you.

 Transport links

 Offchurch lies just off the Fosse Way, a Roman Road, and the Welsh Road, an important medieval drovers' road also passes through the village.

 Amenities

 The local amenities include the Church of England parish church of St. Gregory, a redeveloped village hall (part of the former village school) and the Stag's Head public house, now renamed "The Stag at Offchurch".
 The trackbed of the former Leamington to Rugby line, the Grand Union Canal and a network of footpaths make Offchurch a focus for walks in this part of rural Warwickshire.

-In popular culture

-It appears as a location in the computer game Assassin's Creed Valhalla, as a small settlement in the region of Ledecestrescire.